laurencw348/myprojects/documents/design-journey.md

 ## Form Components & Validation Criteria (Milestone 1)
 > For each piece of data you plan to collect from the users, identify an appropriate HTML component to collect that data and decide the validation criteria (e.g. whether this data is _required_).
 Briefly explain your reasoning for the component choice and the validation criteria.

-- Name (required): text field; `<input type="text">`
+- **Name (required)**: text field; `<input type="text">`
-  - This input type is required because I will need to know who I am providing this service for
+  - I chose this component because since the users name should not include any line breaks, if the user enters line breaks this component type removes the breaks before sending the data to the server.
+This input type is required because I will need to know who I am providing this service for.
-- Email (required): email field; `<input type="email">`
+- **Email (required)**: email field; `<input type="email">`
-  - This input is required because I will need to be able to contact the student to let them know whether I will be able to provide the course or not
+  - I chose this component because since it automatically validates to ensure that it is either empty or a properly formatted email address, it will ensure that the users types in an appropriate email.
+This input is required because I will need to be able to contact the student to let them know whether I will be able to provide the course or not
-- Requested course title (required); `<input type="text">`
+- **Requested course title (required)**; `<input type="text">`
-  - Required because I need to this minimal information in order to actually prepare the course for the student
+  - This component is the most appripriate because the course title should be only 1 line and should not contain any line breaks.
+Required because I need to this minimal information in order to actually prepare the course for the student
-- Brief description of the materials covered in the course (optional); `<input type="text">`
+- **Brief description of the materials covered in the course (optional)**; `<input type="<textarea>`
-  - This input is not required because some students may not have a lot of information about the course yet.
+  - I chose this component because the user might need to provide a lot of text that includes line breaks.
+This input is not required because some students may not have a lot of information about the course yet.
 For example, if a student expects to be taking that class in the following semester, they won't know what materials are covered in the course yet
-- Approx how many hours of tuition a week the student will need: (optional);
+- **Approx how many hours of tuition a week the student will need: (optional)**; `<input type="<number>`
+  - This component is the most appripriate because I want to contrain the users input such that they can only enter a numerical value.

 ## Form Location (Milestone 1)
 > Which HTML file will you place your form?

-TODO (index.html)
+TODO (contactme.html)

 > Sketch the location of the form in that page.
 This sketch need not be fancy.
 You don't need to provide many details of the page or form.
 Just plan the location of the form on the page and communicate that to us.
 You can literally have a box that says "FORM HERE."